 Management believes that the estimates used in the preparation of the financial statements are prudent and reasonable.
+Examples of such estimates include assessments of recoverable amounts of deferred tax assets and cash generating units, provisions against litigations and contingencies.
 Estimates and underlying assumptions are reviewed by management at each reporting date.
 Actual results could differ from these estimates.
 Any revision of these estimates is recognised prospectively in the current and future periods.